First Night Raleigh, presented by Artsplosure, features 20 blocks of entertainment and fun leading up to the big acorn drop at midnight.

 A pass costs just $11 in advance ($15 on the day of the festival.)
 You don’t need a pass to be on Fayetteville Street for the outside activities, but the pass gains you access to everything all day, at every venue.
 It’s well worth the small cost.

-You can buy a pass online, or at any of these locations:
+Starting December 1st, 2019, you can buy a pass online, or at any of these locations:

 - North Carolina Museum of History

 - Quail Ridge Books & Music

 The main components of the festival are the Daytime Festival, the People’s Procession, the Early Countdown, and the evening activities and performances, leading up to the WRAL Countdown to Midnight.
 There are some activities that are going on just in the afternoon, some that are just in the evening and some that are going on all day and night.

 Here’s some of what’s going on, but make sure to explore the First Night Raleigh website to see everything.

 See all of the performances here, including schedule and venue.
 But here are a few that you have to look forward to:

 - Bepot Blues & All That Jazz and Triangle Youth Jazz Ensemble